howerj/lfsr/readme.md

 which use more gates than a LFSR.
 The problem with using an LFSR as a counter is that the program is scrambled.

+To see an implementation of this system on an FPGA visit
+<https://github.com/howerj/lfsr-vhdl>.
+It is written in VHDL.

 From a software point of view a LFSR (both the CPU and the tool-chain) appear more complex, only in hardware are LFSR simpler.